Harry-Up/Academic-Kickstart/content/home/motto.md

 +++

 # I pray to see the light of the pig iron,
-# the light of the lover
+# the light of the lover,
 # and the sunshine!